 To realize economies-of-scale cost savings in the procurement and maintenance of computing equipment, the Office of Information Technology will maintain a list of preferred vendors.

 The Office of Information Technology will review computer hardware options available from the list of preferred vendors, at a minimum, annually.
 This review will establish a list of standard configurations that will best meet the features and functionality requirements of all University employees.

-University employees will be required to make purchases from this list of preferred vendors which will be made available on the McNeese web site.
+University employees will be required to make purchases from this list of preferred vendors kept in the Office of Purchasing.